VoXera/VoXera/README.md

 2- Clone VoXera from your Github profile

-3- Run the bellow script in your terminal from VoXera directory:
+3- Run the below script in your terminal from VoXera directory:
 ```
 pip install -r requirements.txt
 ```